abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 {{if UI=="NG"}}

-This will create a new solution with a single-project, named *TodoApp* with `angular` and `aspnet-core` folders.
+This will create a new solution with a single project, named *TodoApp* with `angular` and `aspnet-core` folders.
 Once the solution is ready, open the solution in your favorite IDE.

 {{else}}

-This will create a new solution with a single-project, named *TodoApp*.
+This will create a new solution with a single project, named *TodoApp*.
 Once the solution is ready, open it in your favorite IDE.

 {{end}}